Carl Jung inspired improvisation

 If creativity involves expressing ourselves, it makes sense to me to go back to first principles and explore what the self actually is, and Carl Jung is a good start for that too.

 I’m not a psychologist, I’m an improviser.
 This course isn’t therapy.
 It’s an improv course for people who want to explore different parts of themselves on stage and take their improv to a new exciting place.

 Most of all I hope the course will help people to bring their full selves to the stage and inspire their next chapter in improv and acting.
 I hope longer term it will inspire the future of improv in general.”

-Every Monday for 6 weeks from Monday 6th April 2020 with Steve Roe, break on Easter Monday.
-SOLD OUT
+Date: Every Monday for 6 weeks from Monday 8th March 2021, with a break over Easter Monday.
+BOOK

 hoopla recommended by:

 Steve Roe is the Director and Co-founder of Hoopla and has been teaching improv for over 14 years.

 Steve creates a friendly, fun & supportive atmosphere in workshops where people are free to play and be themselves.

 Steve has experience of teaching beginners, experienced improvisers, stand ups, drama school students and professional actors.

 He teaches improv at East 15 Drama School and Imperial College London, and to corporate clients including Google, Facebook, Comedy Central, Apple, BBC and ITV.